VardhanN10/Wireless-Sensor-Network-using-Zigbee/forming-and-joining.md

 - Edit the existing endpoint
 - Select: `HA On/Off Light (0x0100)`
-- Ensure all required clusters and attributes are included
+- Ensure all required clusters and attributes are installed properly

+ #### Configure the endpoint for sending the sensor data

+ - In the Measurement and Sensing section enable the **Temperature Measurement** as **Server**
+ - Now Configure the attributes by enabling the reporting status

 ###  Step 5: Build and Flash